basham/swit-workshop-a11y/slides.md

 Alone.
 Coworkers.
 Crowd.
 Friends.
 Family.

 Notes:
 Secondly, how you behave changes according to if you're alone or with others.
 And who those others are and how many of them will continue to affect your choices and behavior.
-An quiet setting with close friends is much different than a loud setting with strangers.
+A quiet setting with close friends is much different than a loud setting with strangers.